 Never let your pan sit in your sink with water to soak.
 This is where rust can begin.

 Simply wash out your pan with warm water, dry with paper towel, put about a dime size of oil in the bottom and wipe it around the inside.
-Put in a warm
+Put in a warm over for about 20 minutes (some say this is optional).

 It’s that simple!
 Now, go ahead and enjoy the benefits of cast iron….you will love it!